 Fedasil, the EU and reception

-At legislative level, the ‘Reception Directive’ establishes minimum standards for the reception of asylum seekers within Europe.
+At legislative level, the ‘Reception Directive’ establishes minimum standards for the reception of applicants for international protection within Europe.
 In the past, Member States operated different and sometimes inadequate practices.
 The new Reception Directive, adopted by the European Parliament on 12/06/2013, aims to guarantee the highest and most harmonised standards within the Union.
 For information on the ‘Reception Directive’, visit the European Commission website.

-In the area of the reception of asylum seekers, Fedasil is involved in a European exchange network (EPRA) and in the activities and missions of the EASO agency.
+In the area of the reception of applicants for international protection, Fedasil is involved in a European exchange network (EPRA) and in the activities and missions of the EASO agency.

 EPRA: exchanges around reception

 The European Platform of Reception Agencies (EPRA) is a European exchange network.
 It is a forum for national administrations responsible for reception with the focus on strategic aspects.
-Through this platform, Fedasil wishes to encourage sharing of strategic information at management level and improve effective, efficient and informed management of the reception of asylum seekers in Europe and Belgium, thus contributing to the development of a Common European Asylum System.
+Through this platform, Fedasil wishes to encourage sharing of strategic information at management level and improve effective, efficient and informed management of the reception of applicants for international protection in Europe and Belgium, thus contributing to the development of a common European system.

 Fourteen countries are currently EPRA partners: Austria, Belgium, Finland, France, Germany, Ireland, Latvia, The Netherlands, Norway, Poland, Romania, Spain, Sweden and the United Kingdom.
 Malta also participates as an observer.